 A hybrid model is a mix of centralized and federated, where a critical mass of the Splunk activity is within a central team.
 Satellite deployments can exist outside of the central team.
 You can set up dedicated indexers and search head(s) for a use case or department, and the search heads might have the ability to search other deployments.

 The program manager role performs one of the most crucial functions on your team.
 The person you identify fill this role must have clear authority to manage operations for your entire Splunk implementation.

 Program managers fulfill the following responsibilities:

 - Ensure the Splunk implementation plan aligns with business objectives

 - Oversee Splunk success measurements

-- Supports initiatives for knowledge sharing and collaboration
+- Support initiatives for knowledge sharing and collaboration

-For more information, see Setting Roles & Responsibilities.
+For more information, see Setting roles and responsibilities.

 Post a service catalog

 If you are providing Splunk as a service, you can post a catalog of Splunk-related services and processes for your user community.
 A service catalog communicates to your community the services you offer, and indicates how they can engage with your team.
 Post your service catalog in a publicly accessible space, such as your team wiki, community, or internal web site.